The Diagnosis and Treatment of Bipolar Disorder

 By educating yourself on your disorder, communicating openly and honestly with both your therapist and doctor, make healthy choices regarding your lifestyle and sticking to your treatment plan you are giving yourself the best possible chance of being able to manage your bipolar.
 A strong support network is also important and sadly this is something many sufferers feel they are lacking.

-You must also be realistic as even the best meds and therapy in the world will not help you overnight.
+You must also be realistic as even the best medications and therapy in the world will not help you overnight.
 Careful management and your own commitment to getting better is essential and only be employing both of these will you be able to get those symptoms under control and be able to live life to the full.